• Prepare for Winter Weather

 Preparing for Winter Flooding

 While the maximum height of the tides and excessive rain is beyond human control, property owners can take steps to prepare for the impact of flooding.
 The first step is to know your flood hazard.
 If you are in a FEMA designated flood plain, you have the opportunity to purchase flood insurance.
 Standard homeowners insurance does not cover loss caused by flooding.
-Next, take steps to protect yourself, your family, pets/livestock and your property.
+Next, take steps to protect yourself, your family, pets/livestock, and your property.
 We cover the details on how to prepare for flooding on our dedicated Flooding page.
 Personal safety measures are paramount in a flood.
-Remember not to walk, wade or drive through flooded areas.
+Remember not to walk, wade, or drive through flooded areas.
 Tragically, lives are lost each year when people ignore this important protective action.
 We may not be tested with significant flooding this winter, but we can be prepared just in case we are.

 Take Winter by Storm